KIT-HYD/EventDetection-ITM-method/README.md

 The codes and data sets are complementary parts of the study proposed by Thiesen, Darscheid and Ehret (2018):

->_Thiesen, S., Darscheid, P., Ehret, U.: Identifying rainfall-runoff events in discharge time series: A data-driven method based on Information Theory.
-2018._
+>_Thiesen, S., Darscheid, P., and Ehret, U.: Identifying rainfall-runoff events in discharge time series: A data-driven method based on Information Theory, Hydrol.
+Earth Syst.
+Sci.
+Discuss., https://doi.org/10.5194/hess-2018-427, in review, 2018._

 ## License agreement